Modernism is not identical to modernity or modernization, though these terms' meanings overlap.

 Reaction against formal limits of Realism and optimism of Victorian literature > experimental forms, pessimism.

-Among Modernism's most controversial legacies is a divorce or schism between high art in perpetual revolution from established forms appealing to an elite audience, and low or popular art appealing to base instincts and nondiscriminating tastes.
+Among Modernism's most controversial legacies is a divorce or schism between high art in perpetual revolution from established forms appealing to elite audiences, and low or popular art appealing to base instincts and nondiscriminating tastes.

 Modernist Artists of various disciplines or media